 The aluminium keeps the board light, and by using a polyethylene core keeps it at half the weight of what full aluminium sheeting would be – with no compromise on the strength, meaning it won’t warp and resists flexing against the wind.

 When combined with durable inks that also resist weather damage, it makes Dibond highly suitable for outdoor use and permanent signage.
 It's a versatile material.
 Shopfronts, shop fittings, exterior signs, are all ideal uses for the material, but it can also be used in less demanding roles if a more premium look is desired.
 Exhibition booths, product displays and trade fairs can be made to look of a higher quality by using Dibond.

 Whereas both Dibond and Foamex can be bent and folded to create displays and other fabrications, an advantage Dibond has is that it can be rolled to produce sweeping curved sheets, adding a touch of elegance to a design.
 Dibond shaping - as it is more commonly known - is something Evans Graphics specialise in.

 Foamex is the more cost effective option, but no less of a material for it.
 It is reliable and takes ink very well with direct printing.

 Despite being termed as foam it isn’t soft – entirely made from PVC it’s completely rigid with smooth layers either side of the compressed foam core.
 It’s available in a wider variety of thicknesses and can be cut to size.
 Sheets can in fact be significantly larger than Dibond.

 Its light weight is one of its biggest advantages, able to be easily mounted to surfaces with as little as Velcro depending on the size and thickness being used - making it highly suitable for both permanent and temporary installations.

 Exhibition booths, conference branding, promotional events are all excellent uses of Foamex, where the lightweight but durable nature of the material provides a quality looking product combined with mobility.
-Equally, permanent signs in offices and stores also benefit from its professional appearance while being economic.
+Equally, foam printed signs signs in offices and stores also benefit from its professional appearance while being economic.